 The Chan Lim Family of Artists

 The event began with the introduction of The Chan Lim Family, one of the few remaining notable Chinese brush painting artists in the country.
-The year 2017 celebrates Chan Lim’s 80th birth year, a successful milestone in the Chinese culture.
+The year 2017 celebrates Chan Lim’s 80th birth year, a successful milestone in Chinese culture.

 Chan Lim, the family patriarch, is a master of oil and watercolor painting.
-Most of his art are on canvas, but he has also enjoyed working on porcelain plates, Asian lanterns, and fans, fusing Western techniques and Eastern art.
+Most of his art is on canvas, but he has also enjoyed working on porcelain plates, Asian lanterns, and fans, fusing Western techniques and Eastern art.

 The Chan Lim siblings Alex, Felix, Rolex, and Jolex are all engineers by profession but they’re also passionate about art.
 They conduct art classes, workshops, seminars, and painting demos in the family studio located in Pasig City.
 They’ve also joined local and international art exhibits and have successfully nurtured the artistic talents of the third generation.
 Their paintings can be found in private collections here and abroad.